 NOTES TO CONSOLIDATED FINANCIAL STATEMENTS -- (CONTINUED) (DOLLARS IN THOUSANDS, EXCEPT PER SHARE AMOUNTS)

 5. ACADEMIC FACILITIES FINANCINGS

-Academic facilities financings are comprised of bonds issued by and loans to educational institutions to finance their physical plant and equipment.
+Academic facilities financings are comprised of \$539 million of loans to and \$934 million of bonds issued by educational institutions to finance their physical plant and equipment.
+A summary of academic facilities financings follows: